Skip to main content

 Under this Medicare item, you are entitled to receive up to three 30-minute sessions with an eligible general practitioner, psychologist, social worker or mental health nurse for each pregnancy.
 It is important to ask what the fees will be for the service being provided, and you will receive a rebate from Medicare.

-How do I access this service?
+How do I access pregnancy support counselling services?

 Unlike Mental Health under Medicare, pregnancy support counselling is not specifically for a mental health condition, but rather is for parenting, relationship or health concerns related to pregnancy.
-If however you find that you require further treatment for a mental health condition, this can be accessed through additional mental health services under Medicare following a GP referral and care plan.
+If, however, you find that you require further treatment for a mental health condition, this can be accessed through additional mental health services under Medicare following a GP referral and care plan.

 In order to organise pregnancy support counselling, you can be referred by your GP.
 The referral may be as simple as a letter or note to the service provider.